CatsKissat/ModularAttack/README.md

 This is based on Code Monkey's [Modular Character's System in Unity](https://www.youtube.com/watch?v=mJRc9kLxFSk) and Unity API.

-## How to use?
+## How to use it?
-1. Add files to the project.
-2. Install New Input System.
+1. Install New Input System.
+2. Create new Input Actions called PlayerInputActions.
+3. Create new action map called Gameplay to the Input Actions menu.
-3. Create new input called OnAttack to the Input Actions menu.
+4. Create new input called Attack to the Input Actions menu.
+5. Generate C# Class from PlayerInputActions.
+6. Add files to the project.
-4. Attach Damager.cs to a weapon / a bullet / etc.
+7. Attach Damager.cs to a weapon / a bullet / etc. prefab.
-5. Attach PlayerAttackBase.cs and AttackMeleeCommand.cs to the player character.
+8. Attach PlayerAttackBase.cs and AttackMeleeCommand.cs to the player character.
-6. Set Weapon Hand GameObject for the AttackMeleeCommand.cs (location where attack / bullet spawns).
+9. Set Weapon Hand GameObject for the AttackMeleeCommand.cs (location where an attack / a bullet spawns).
-7. Set Attack Prefab for the AttackMeleeCommand.cs (the same GameObject where you attached Damager.cs).
+10. Set Attack Prefab for the AttackMeleeCommand.cs (the same GameObject where you attached Damager.cs).